 Interpersonal effective skills are effective ways of relating so that you can get your needs met while maintaining positive relations with others.
 Whether you need to learn healthier boundaries, how to speak up for yourself, how to avoid overwhelming others, or how to deal with difficult people, these skills can help you have happier, healthier relationships.
 We’re social creatures.
 People need people.
 Life is more satisfying when we learn to get along with each other.

 If this sounds like something you are interested in, contact Laura.
-Enrollment is ongoing so you can start at any time.
+Enrollment is ongoing so you can start at any time -assuming space is available.